-All Graduate Students are required to complete the following Lab and Safety Training Courses below during Orientation week. ehs.ucf.edu/
+All Graduate Students are required to complete the following Lab and Safety Training Courses below during Orientation week.
 Basic chemical safety, biological safety, and radiation safety awareness training is required for you to participate in laboratory research.
 The UCF Environmental Health and Safety Department offer these required safety training courses online and they are available at any time.

 - EHS102 Biological Safety

 - EHS140 Blood borne Pathogens

 - EHS201 Laboratory Safety

 - EHS301 Radiation Safety

 - EHS116 Practical Session

-- Graduate Students will have the opportunity to complete these training courses during the Program required Orientation Week of events, held a week before Fall classes begin.
-Please note: The student is responsible to complete these safety
+Graduate Students will have the opportunity to complete these training courses during the Program required Orientation Week of events, held a week before Fall classes begin.
+Please note: The student is responsible to complete these safety training courses by the official end of the first Fall semester in the program.